rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 <a name="preliminaries">preliminaries</a>
 The title page(s) of a resource, the verso of the title page(s), any pages preceding the title page(s), and the cover.

+## Q

 ## R

 <a name="RDA-entity">RDA entity</a>
 An abstract class of key conceptual objects in the universe of human discourse that are a focus of interest to users of RDA metadata in a system for resource discovery.
 An RDA entity includes an agent, collective agent, corporate body, expression, family, item, manifestation, nomen, person, place, timespan, and work.

 <a name="recto">recto</a>
-1. The page of a resource intended to be read after its facing page (i.e., the right-hand page for left-to-right reading scripts and the left-hand page for right-to-left reading scripts), usually bearing an odd page number if the volume is paginated.
+1\.
+The page of a resource intended to be read after its facing page (i.e., the right-hand page for left-to-right reading scripts and the left-hand page for right-to-left reading scripts), usually bearing an odd page number if the volume is paginated.
 2. The side of a printed sheet intended to be read first. *See also* [verso](/DCRMR/glossary/#verso).

 <a name="running-title">running title</a>
 A title, or abbreviated title, that is repeated at the head or foot of each page or leaf. *See also* [title](/DCRMR/glossary/#title).